Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Enjoy a warm stretch of sandy beach on the shores of Lake Nipissing, just minutes from downtown North Bay.

-The beach is perfect for an afternoon of water-based fun, from swimming to paddling or simply sunbathing on the sand.
+The beach is ideal for an afternoon of water-based fun, from swimming to paddling or simply sunbathing on the sand.

 Access the beach from Memorial Drive.
-Facilities include public restrooms, a playground and picnic tables, and some parking is available.
+Facilities include public restrooms, a playground and picnic tables.
+Some parking is available